Skip to main content

 VIKTOR offers two ways to build apps: the App Builder and local development.
 Both produce the same kind of VIKTOR app — the difference is in how you write and manage the code.

-• App Builder — a browser-based environment where an AI assistant helps you build apps without any local setup.
+• App Builder — a browser-based environment where an AI-powered coding agent helps you build apps without any local setup.
 Great for getting started quickly.

-• Local development — write your app code in your preferred IDE (such as VS Code or PyCharm) on your own machine, using viktor-cli to connect to VIKTOR.
-Better suited for larger or more complex apps.
+• local development — write your app code in your preferred IDE (such as VS Code or PyCharm) on your own machine, using viktor-cli to connect to VIKTOR.
+Better suited when you want full control over your code, files, and environment.

 note